blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 This version provides better performance, and includes some bug fixes.

 = 1.0.0 =
-This version is the official release of the bigbluebutton plugin.
+This version is the official release of the bigbluebutton plugin.er